Review: Sins of a Solar Empire

 Oh..and I’ll leave rating to you (but for me it’s a solid 5/5) :)

-5 Responses to “Review: Sins of a Solar Empire”
+5 responses to “Review: Sins of a Solar Empire”

 Yeah that game is awesome.
 Did you try the expansion that adds Space Stations?
 I like the Advent Space Station.
 You upgrade it with a module that cause nearby asteroids collide with your enemy.